willkwon-math/willkwon-math.github.io/notes.md

 The following notes are available upon request (incomplete note)

+- A study on fluid mechanics (reading seminar on the lecture note of Sverak)
+- Introduction to Partial Differential Equation (written in Korean)
 - Existence of forward self-similar solution of Navier-Stokes for large initial data (review note of the work of Jia-Sverak)
 - Lectures on elliptic and parabolic equations on Holder spaces (based on the book of Krylov)
 - Introduction to Random process (based on the book of Krylov)